"AY4.2" closely monitors the London Delta subdivision "

 But for Fran்கois Baloux, director of the Genetic Institute at UCL, the new variant “does not appear to be the result of a recent increase in the number of recent cases in the United Kingdom”.
 With its low frequency so far, he explains, “a 10% higher exchange would have only resulted in a lower number of additional cases.”

-The originator of AY4.2 “would not be a situation comparable to the origin of the alpha and delta strains, they would have spread (50% or more) more than all the strains in circulation at the time,” he said.
+The appearance of AY4.2 “does not create a situation comparable to the appearance of strains Alpha And the delta was more conductive (50% or more) than any other strain in circulation at the time, the researcher added.

 The new variant AY4.2 is almost non-existent outside the UK, except for three cases in the US and a few more cases in Denmark, which have almost disappeared.
 Work is underway to test its resistance to the vaccine.